Bealby/grandpas-pocket-watch-shop/README.md

 lead to problem of date format etc.

-Once the form is filled out a bold button icon is displayed with icon symbols of send being displayed, making it clear for the user action inf the button.
+Once the form is filled out a bold button icon is displayed with icon symbols of booking request being displayed, making it clear for the user the action inf the button.

 Once clicked the user will ber redirected to a confimation booking page.
 Along wiht this anemail will be sent to the user confirming all their detailsof booking.